Skip to content

 Additivity is a property of measures that tells us if we can break down or combine measure values across different categories.
 In simpler terms, it means that if we have a measure for a group of dimensions (like sales for different regions), we can add or combine these values to get a measure for a smaller subset of those dimensions (like sales for a specific region).

-Additivity of a measure depends on its type.
-Only measures with the following types are considered additive: count, count_distinct_approx, min, max, sum.
+The additivity of a measure depends on its type.
+Only measures with the following types are considered additive: count, count_distinct_approx, min, max, and sum.
 Measures with all other types are considered non-additive.

 The measure declaration involves the following properties: